braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 Here are some example Push Primer Messages:

-![push_primer_example_1][push_primer3]{: height="300px"} ![push_primer_example_2][push_primer4]{: height="300px"} ![push_primer_example_3][push_primer5]{: height="300px"}
+![push_primer_example_1][push_primer3]{: height="250px"} ![push_primer_example_2][push_primer4]{: height="250px"} ![push_primer_example_3][push_primer5]{: height="250px"}

-To Add buttons, you will find a Button1 text box and Button2 text box.
-Here you can choose the text that will show on these buttons.
-We recommend "Turn on Notifications" and "Close" as starter buttons, but there are many different button prompts you could assign.
-In later steps, we will be assigning these buttons to certain actions.
+To Add buttons to your in-app message, you will find a Button1 textbox and Button2 textbox.
+Here, you can choose the text that will show on these buttons.
+We recommend "Turn on Notifications" and "Not Now" as starter buttons, but there are many different button prompts you could assign.
+In later steps, we will be assigning these buttons to certain actions, one of those being deep-linking.
+Your developers will need to go through and complete [Push Primer Integrations][] before the deeplink required becomes available.

-If you would like even further customization options, you can also set the message type to Custom code, and provide the HTML.
+If you would like even further customization options, you can also set the message type to Custom code, and provide the full HTML for your in-app message.

-(examples)

 ## Step 4: Setting up the Back End - Assembling a functional push primer message:

-Now you have your Push Primer message made, with all the settings you want.
+Now that you have your Push Primer message made, with all the settings you want.
 But as of now, there are quite a few more steps to make this in-app message a true Push Primer message.
 Because Push Primer Campaigns are not an out-of-the-box feature, your developers must set up the backend.
 We have included the code snippets required below.

 ### Push Primer Integration